Independent Study to prepare for workshop

 Cells

-This gives some insight but we have 280 (mice) or 10,000+(frogs) genes to consider.
+This gives us some in insight in how the sample/cells cluster.
+But we have a lot of genes (even for the stem cells) to consider.
 How do we know if the pair we use is typical?
-How can we consider al the genes at once?
+How can we consider all the genes at once?

 PCA